Guantanamo hearing in Sept. 11 case abruptly ends

 - Trump thought firing Flynn would end ‘Russia thing,’ Christie writes

+The five were arraigned in May 2012 before a military commission on charges that include terrorism and nearly 3,000 counts of murder in violation of the laws of war for their alleged roles helping to plan and providing logistical support to the plot.
+They could get the death penalty if convicted.

-No trial date has been set in the death-penalty case.
+A trial date has not been set.
+The next pretrial hearing will be in March at the base in Cuba.